Dangerous Assignment: 1954 Australian series

 As the American radio series ended its last year, negotiation and production began for an Australian radio version.
 Produced by Grace Gibson Transcriptions, this version of Dangerous Assignment re-did 52 episodes of the full American run, with Lloyd Burrell playing Steve Mitchell — this radio series was broadcast in Australia in 1954 to 1956 and the following years.

 Television series

-A syndicated television series named Dangerous Assignment was broadcast in the US in syndication (but mostly on the NBC television network) in the 1951–52 television season.
-Donlevy formed a production company to convert the radio show to a television show — but, no TV network would invest in the series, so, instead, he produced thirty-nine episodes with his own cash and sold them to individual stations nationwide in First-Run Syndication (though NBC did aid in the distribution) — price per episode ranged from $75 to $2000, depending on the population and demographics in the buyer's region.
+A syndicated television series named Dangerous Assignment was broadcast in the US in syndication (but mostly on the NBC television network).
+It ran during the 1951–52 television season.
+Donlevy formed a production company to convert the radio show to a television show — but no TV network would invest in the series; instead, Donlevy produced thirty-nine episodes with his own cash and sold them to individual stations nationwide in First-Run Syndication (though NBC did aid in the distribution) — price per episode ranged from $75 to $2000, depending on the population and demographics in the buyer's region.